 The Keruv (Interfaith and LGBTQ+ Inclusion) Committee aims to make Temple Emunah welcoming and inclusive for ALL people who wish to participate in our community within the framework of Conservative Judaism without regard to race, ethnicity, disability, marital status, sexual orientation or gender identity.
 There is a broad spectrum of individuals and families in our community and we approach that diversity with great respect and are committed to building a community that understands and values our diverse world.

-The Israel Committee offers a variety of programs designed to strengthen the bonds between our community and Israel, in all its diversity.
-In addition to programs on Yom Ha-atzmaut, and Yom Ha-Zikaron, among others, we sponsor speakers and panel discussions, Israeli films and discussions, and special community events.
+The Israel Committee offers a variety of programs designed to strengthen the bonds between our community, Israel and Israelis (in Israel and locally) in all its diversity.
+In addition to programs such as Yom Ha-atzmaut, and Yom Ha-Zikaron, among others, we sponsor speakers and panel discussions, Israeli films and special community events.
 The committee welcomes input from all Emunah members, and some of our most successful initiatives have grown out of their suggestions.
-Contact Harvey Lowell for more information.
+Contact co-chairs Harvey Lowell and Rachel Raz for more information.

 Founded by Fred Ezekiel, a longtime active member of Temple Emunah, the Ladle Fund supports innovative activities that strengthen our community through enriched relationships.
 The Ladle Fund events reflect community interests and have included Soup Nights, Ice Cream Socials, Crafts, and Healthcare Professionals.